eventide-project/docs/user-guide/consumers.md

 Consumer.start('account:command')
 ```

-In the above example, the consumer's position stream would be `account:command-someConsumer`.
+In the above example, the consumer's position stream would be `account:command+position-someConsumer`.

 Consumers can also be assigned an identifier when they are started.
 If an identifier macro is also declared on the consumer class, the one given when starting the consumer has precedence over the one declared on the consumer class.

+In the following example, the consumer's position stream would be `account:command+position-otherIdentifier`.

 ``` ruby
 Consumer.start('account:command', identifier: 'otherIdentifier')